EricssonBroadcastServices/AndroidClientPlayback/README.md

 - [Integrating simple Activity for playback](tutorials/tutorial-simple-player.md)
 - [Customizing player UI](tutorials/tutorial-player-customization.md)

-Contact the EMP team for tips on other types of quick player integrations :)
+Contact the EMP team for tips on other types of player integrations :)

 ## Requirements